Kuret/dotfiles-wsl/README.md

 - Ruby gems: Bundler/Foreman/Rails
 - Elixir mix: Hex/Phoenix

+The `install-apt-wsl` which is called from the `install` will also configure applications on the Windows side:
+- Chromedriver + `chromedriver` command on WSL linking to the .exe (for acceptance tests started from WSL)
+- OmniSharp (For .NET development in `vim` on WSL)
+- Wsltty + Config + Gruvbox scheme + Shortcut to WSL in Start (Starts tmux with zsh)

 # Running the script

 The script requires root and will ask for the root password by itself, **don't start the script as root, use your normal user**